usnistgov/semantic-segmentation-unet/README.md

 # Input Data Constraints
-There is example input data included in the repo under the [data](https://gitlab.nist.gov/gitlab/mmajursk/Semantic-Segmentation/tree/master/data) folder
+There is example input data included in the repo under the data folder.

 Input data assumptions:
 - image type: N channel image with one of these pixel types: uint8, uint16, int32, float32